 If there is any damage to your roof before you sell it, then it will not go unnoticed.
-Appraisers, home inspectors, prospective buyers and realtors all will check the roof and exterior of the home to determine if repair or replacement is necessary.
+Appraisers, home inspectors, prospective buyers and realtors all will check the integrity of the home to determine if roof or exterior repair or replacement is necessary.
 While you may be able to get away with selling a home with a damaged roof, you are not likely to maximize your value for the home, and it may sit on the market much longer than you like.

 This guide should help you determine if you can sell your home with the roof the way it is or if the roof requires repair or replacement before it is listed.

 When You Should Repair Your Roof Before Selling Your Home

 The first thing you should do if you are concerned with the quality of your roof is to have a roofing expert conduct a professional roof inspection.
 They can make a professional recommendation to see if it needs repair, replacement or is fine the way it is.
 In general, a roof will need repair if it only has minor to moderate partial damage.
 It may also need repair if it is in overall good condition but has not received routine maintenance in an extended period of time.

 The goal is to ensure the roof is in good enough quality to where the home buyer does not have to make repairs themselves.
 If a cost analysis determines you can maximize the home’s sell price through repairs, then you will not need to replace the roof.
 However, leaving a partially damaged roof the way it is could lead to issues with the home closing process and cause you to compromise on the selling price as the home buyer will anticipate needing to make the repairs on their own.

 When You Should Replace Your Roof Before Selling Your Home